Year 5

 Welcome to our Year 5 Class Page.

-The Autumn Term is here and we would like to share with you a summary of what your child will be learning in class.
+The Spring Term is here and we would like to share with you a summary of what your child will be learning in class.
 We would also like to share some ways that you can support your child at home.

 Detailed information about the topics can be found in the Knowledge Organisers at the bottom of this page.
 The Knowledge Organisers contain the key vocabulary and learning for each topic and you can look at these with your child over the course of the term.